What’s new in GraphAware Hume 2.10: Commenting, data distribution, a new documentation portal and much more!

 • Collaborate with others by Sharing Snapshots and Temporary Visualisations.

-• Add Actions to favorites and have them close at mouse-click for smoother explorations.
+• Add Actions to favourites and have them close at mouse-click for smoother explorations.

 • Analyse Data in Real Time.